 What if I need additional help in my home over and above what the program allows?

 In addition to the Medicaid for Workers with Disabilities program, you may be eligible for additional assistance in your home if you request services under the Aged & Disabled Waiver or the Developmental Disabilities Waiver.
 To be eligible, you would need to meet the level of care necessary to qualify for one of these waiver programs.
 Once you are determined to meet the level of care for the waiver, no additional financial eligibility is required to receive these services as long as you still qualify for the Medicaid for Workers with Disabilities program.

 I think meet all the requirements and I’m ready to apply.
 What do I do next?

-The next step is to fill out Health and Welfare’s Application for Assistance.
-This application is available in the lobby of all Health and Welfare offices or online at www.healthandwelfare.idaho.gov.
+The next step is to fill out Health and Welfare’s Application for Assistance (printable version).
+This application is also available in the lobby of all Health and Welfare offices.
 At the top of your application write, “MEDICAID FOR WORKERS WITH DISABILITIES.”